kenanb/kenanb-blog/_posts/2024-01-07-x86-insn-encoding-resources.md

 **Update [ 2024-01-08 ]**: Adding useful resources pointed out in [this HN discussion][hn-exploring-x86-64-insn-encoding].
 - [Intel XED][intelxed]: "An library and CLI tool for encoding and decoding instructions between hex and their mnemonics." - *[HN comment][hn-comment-38907702] from xelxebar*
 - [x86 Is an Octal Machine (1995)][x86-octal]: "Understanding x86 instruction encoding is far better done in octal --- you can memorise most of the instruction set this way." - *[HN comment][hn-comment-38907539] from userbinator*
+- [Compiling a Lisp: Instruction encoding interlude][bernsteinbear-compiling-a-lisp-10] - Great post describing the instruction encoding with diagrams and references to [Intel's SDM][intel-sdm] Volume 2.
+(Thanks to *[HN comment][hn-comment-38908648] from tekknolagi*.)

 [int-asm-5]: {% post_url 2024-01-06-encoding-diagram-attempt %}